APICS Membership Benefits

 - Are willing to adhere to our code of conduct

-A photo ID card will be issued to you once you have been accepted into The Association of Professional and Independent Chimney Sweeps.
+A certificate and annual photo ID card will be issued to you once you have been accepted into the Association of Professional Independent Chimney Sweeps.

-Full membership of APICS includes automatic SFA approval.
+Full membership of APICS includes automatic Solid Fuel Association (SFA) approval.

-In the event of a complaint, accident of where APICS sees fit, we reserve the right to reassess any member at any time at the members own expense.
+In the event of a complaint, accident or where APICS sees fit, we reserve the right to reassess any member at any time at the members own expense.

 Code of Conduct